saabgeek04/SystemsSAC/README.md

 This is perfect for me as I will be able to set up missions around the school to demonstrate the capabilities of my project.

+Documentation for the autopilot side of things will be documented in [ROVER.md](/journal/ROVER.md), as it is all part of designing the rover.

 ### Background
 Ardupilot itself was originally designed as low cost autopilot for remote control aeroplanes and boats, but has also been adapted to run "rovers" as well.
 Think Mars Rovers.